AlexanderKok/menucheck/server/README.md

 ### Setting Up Your Database

-1. Get your database connection string from Neon:
+1. Get your database connection string from Neon/Supabase or run embedded/local Postgres:
    ```
+   # Neon example
    DATABASE_URL=postgres://user:password@your-neon-host/dbname
+   # or local embedded defaults to a dynamic port via scripts; see logs or use 5502 during dev
    ```

 2. Add it to your `.dev.vars`: